rona94/tldraw-challenge/README.md

 ```

 ## Development
 Start the app in local development environment.
-Run the project using this link: `http://localhost:8080/`
+You can open the project using this link: `http://localhost:8080/`
 ```
 npm run dev
 ```